alibaba/Appactive/docs/en/details/demo_nacos.md

 ### Dubbo

 the building process of demo of Dubbo is far too complicated，we suggest using demo in  "quick start":

+### SpringCloud

+the building process of demo of Dubbo is far too complicated，we suggest using demo in  "quick start".
+Specially，unit service protection testing are as follows:

 1. run test

     ```
-    curl 127.0.0.1:8885/detail -H "Host:demo.appactive.io" -H "r_id:2499"
+    curl 127.0.0.1:8884/detail -H "Host:demo.appactive.io" -H "appactive-router-id:2499"
-     # you can see error logs as follows
+    # you will notice an error
-    [appactive/io.appactive.demo.common.service.dubbo.ProductServiceUnit:1.0.0] [detail] from [172.18.0.9] is rejected by unit protection, targetUnit [CENTER], currentUnit [unit].)
+    403 FORBIDDEN "routerId 2499 does not belong in unit:unit"
     ```

-because we modified rules, so that frontend-center would route request of routerId 2499 to unit. however，request like this should be routed to center, so provider in unit would deny such request.
+A request of 2499 was routed to unit, however, request of 2499 should be routed to center,thus the provider of unit rejected this request

 ## Rule description